Zygmunt Bauman: Awards and honours

-Bauman was awarded the European Amalfi Prize for Sociology and Social Sciences in 1992 and the Theodor W. Adorno Award of the city of Frankfurt in 1998.
+Bauman was awarded the European Amalfi Prize for Sociology and Social Sciences in 1992, the Theodor W. Adorno Award of the city of Frankfurt in 1998 and The VIZE 97 Prize in 2006.
 He was awarded in 2010, jointly with Alain Touraine, the Princess of Asturias Award for Communication and the Humanities.

 The University of Leeds established 'The Bauman Institute' within its School of Sociology and Social Policy in his honour in September 2010.
 The University of Lower Silesia, a small private higher education institution in Lower Silesia, Poland, planned to award Bauman an honorary doctorate in October 2013.
-However, as a reaction to a major anti-communist and what Bauman supporters allege "anti-semitic" uproar against him, he eventually rejected the award.
+However, as a response to a "several antisemitic attacks via social media internet sites" mixed with accusations of having a pro-socialist background against him by far-right groups, he eventually declined the doctorate.

 In 2015 the University of Salento awarded Bauman an honorary degree in Modern Languages, Literature and Literary Translation.

-Plagiarism allegations
+Dismissal of plagiarism allegations

 In 2014, Peter Walsh, a PhD candidate at the University of Cambridge, accused Bauman of plagiarism from several websites, including Wikipedia, in his book Does the Richness of the Few Benefit Us All?
 (2013).
 In this book Bauman is said to have copied verbatim paragraphs from Wikipedia articles on Slow Food and steady-state economy, along with their bibliography, without attributing sources, authors or the fact that they were copied from Wikipedia.
 He did use a paragraph from the article on the golden handshake, but this citation was properly attributed to Wikipedia.

 In a response, Bauman suggested that "obedience" to "technical" rules was unnecessary, and that he "never once failed to acknowledge the authorship of the ideas or concepts that I deployed, or that inspired the ones I coined".
-In a detailed critique of Walsh and co-author David Lehmann, cultural critics Brad Evans and Henry A. Giroux concluded: "This charge against Bauman is truly despicable.
+In a detailed critique of Walsh and co-author David Lehmann, cultural critics Brad Evans and Henry Giroux concluded: "This charge against Bauman is truly despicable.
 It's a reactionary ideological critique dressed up as the celebration of method and a back-door defence of sterile empiricism and culture of positivism.
 This is a discourse that enshrines data, correlations, and performance, while eschewing matters of substance, social problems, and power."